 Imagine Learning hires virtual instructors for grades K-12.
 With this online teaching job, you must have state certification in the core subject and at least three years of teaching experience.
 Imagine Learning offers a competitive salary and benefits.
 To locate these positions on their career page, search for the keyword “remote.”

 Outschool is an online teaching platform where you create your classes in various topics like English, life skills, arts, music, social studies, coding, tech, wellness, math, science, and more!
 To start, create a profile, design your course, and make money teaching online.
 With Outschool, you earn 70% of your lesson price, and it’s free to join.
-Teachers must pass a criminal background test and be a resident of the US, Canada, Australia, New Zealand, or the UK.
+Teachers must pass a criminal background test and reside in the US, Canada, Australia, New Zealand, or the UK.

-PrepNow has tutoring jobs for the following disciplines: SAT, ACT, college admission essays, and math and science.
-Applicants must have a Bachelor’s degree and at least two years of teaching or tutoring experience.
+PrepNow has tutoring jobs for the following disciplines: SAT and ACT exams, college admission essays, and math and science.
+Applicants must have a bachelor’s degree and at least two years of teaching or tutoring experience.
 You’ll also need a score of 28 or higher on the ACT or a 650 or higher on the SAT.
 You should be able to work a minimum of six hours during nighttime and weekend hours.

-Skooli connects students to qualified tutors who have at least a Bachelor’s degree, teaching certification, and core competency in the subject being taught.
+Skooli connects students to qualified tutors with at least a bachelor’s degree, teaching certification, and core competency in the subject being taught.
 With the Skooli platform, you can work when and wherever you’d like.
 Online tutors earn a competitive hourly rate based on their qualifications and experience.

 Studypool is an online learning portal where you can answer students’ questions for money.
 According to their website, you can choose when you want to work how many hours, and you can earn up to $7,500 a month working as an independent contractor.